-NURS 617 Practice Inquiry/Project (6) Emphasis is on the synthesis, critique and application of evidence to support quality clinical or organizational practices in complex health care organizations.
+NURS 617 Practice Inquiry/Project (6) (lecture/other) Emphasis is on the synthesis, critique and application of evidence to support quality clinical or organizational practices in complex health care organizations.
 Students will implement an evidence-based clinical study or project on a topic of practice interest targeting a culturally diverse and vulnerable population, present an oral presentation of the study or project, and submit a scholarly paper from the study or project.
 Includes six semester hours of cognate residency.

 NURS 618 EPI/Environmental Health (3) Epidemiological concepts and quantitative research techniques used in modern epidemiology will be examined as well as the health effects on the general population associated with selected environmental exposures.
 The course emphasizes analytical studies, quantitative measures of association, and critical readings of current literature.
 Epidemiology approaches estimating the burden of disease and evaluation of primary, secondary and tertiary prevention strategies are presented.

 NURS 619 Mentorship in Nursing Educ (3) Supervised practicum in instructional planning and teaching in nursing education.
 Students may choose between two pathways: mentorship and teaching in a didactic course or clinical practicum.